 Do you work in the cosmetics industry?
 Are you already present online or thinking of taking the leap?
-Either way, we’re going to take a deep dive into how European women purchase cosmetics online in 2019.
+Either way, we’re going to take a deep dive into how European women’s eCommerce beauty industry trends in 2019.

 Hold on to your seats because it’s going to be a mind-blowing journey!

-We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights on the cosmetics eCommerce industry.
+We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights into the cosmetics eCommerce industry.

 Thus, the challenge for cosmetic brands is finding the best way to sell their products on the internet, without the ability to get customers’ hands on them before purchase (like they would in a shop).

 Digital presentations, customer reviews, influencer demonstrations… these are all new ways to close the gap with consumers that have sprung up over the past years but brands still aren’t completely sure as to what the best tools are to inspire online shoppers on the hunt for cosmetics.

 That’s where Zinklar and Agile Market Research make their appearance!
 Research helps us understand what motivates, inspires, and encourages consumers to purchase cosmetics online and answers the question: ‘how can cosmetic brands optimize their online shopping journey to fit the needs of their customers?’